ivanmanan/jumblexplore/README.md

 └── styles.css<br/>

 ### Needed Installments
-* FEATURE: Insert Place on marker should automatically just add the place into the database; the sidebar will be able to update that place with proper caption and date
+* FEATURE: Generate paths/lines between each destination sorted by date
+* FEATURE: Button to delete place in sidebar + make this a DELETE HTTP method
 * FEATURE: Registration -- user accounts must have their passwords hashed;
   must flash messages if registering duplicate usernames and emails or info containing special characters
-* FEATURE: Be able to search for user by username
-* FEATURE: Generate paths/lines between each destination sorted by date
-* FEATURE: Install user settings -- Change passwords and be able to delete account
-* FEATURE: Tools to edit and delete saved map coordinates
-* FEATURE: Implement email client
-* FEATURE: Can "Insert Place" button to "Update Place" button when user is editing the same place they already saved; also need to install this POST request
 * BUG: If entry gets deleted from database, then sessionStorage cache must be cleared immediately, otherwise this will cause bugs To replicate: Create account "ivan", then delete the "ivan"